 New Feature Efficacy

-You have an established product and you introduce a radically new/different feature.
-You are very enthusiastic but the metrics show users are hardly using the feature.
+You have an established product, and you introduce a radically new/different feature.
+You are very enthusiastic, but the metrics show users are hardly using this.

 There could be two reasons:

 2. Could be resistance to newness.

 It is essential to zero in on the above to decide whether to put in more effort into the feature.
 If this is indeed resistance to newness, there might be multiple ways to nudge your users towards the feature gently.